Backpacking trails in Alberta

 After a hard day outdoors, one of the best parts of Alberta are the great mountain towns.
 Full of everything from campsites to 5-star hotels, these towns allow you to enjoy some civilization, which means great coffee, good food and fun bars!

-If you don't want to plan your own backpacking trip, check out these Alberta Tours and specific Alberta Hiking Tours for an incredible outdoor adventure!
+If you don't want to plan your own backpacking trip, check out these Alberta Tours for an incredible outdoor adventure!
 Already know where you want to visit?
 You can also find tours that go to Banff National Park or Jasper National Park.

 Skyline